 The IndoorGML model offers a basic semantic for the Primal and Dual spaces of the core module.
-The semantics of the core model are generic for all applications as it does not specify any other information about the Primal and Dual Spaces with the exception of some characteristics such as name, level, and Point of Interest (PoI).
+The semantics of the core model are generic for all applications as they do not specify any other information about the Primal and Dual Spaces with the exception of some characteristics such as name, level, and Point of Interest (PoI).
 If no extension module is involved, the cells carry the semantics of the core module only.